vanipoudwal/Term-2-SQL/README.md

 # Term-2-SQL
-This Repository Is Used To Write SQL Code.
+This repository is used to write SQL code.